Hiram Maxim: Birth and early life

-Maxim was born in Sangerville, Maine on 5 February 1840.
+Maxim was born in Sangerville, Maine on 5 February 1840, into a family of French Huguenot origin.
 He became an apprentice coachbuilder at the age of 14 and ten years later, took up a job at the machine works of his uncle, Levi Stephens, at Fitchburg, Massachusetts.
 He subsequently worked as an instrument-maker and as a draughtsman.

-(His early jobs in these areas led him to be often disappointed with workers when he ran his own companies later on in life.)
+His early jobs in these areas led him to be often disappointed with workers when he ran his own companies later on in life.
 Hiram called himself a Protestant.

 Inventions

 Maxim, a longtime sufferer of bronchitis, patented and manufactured a pocket menthol inhaler and a larger "Pipe of Peace", a steam inhaler using pine vapour, that he claimed could relieve asthma, tinnitus, hay fever and catarrh.
 After being criticised for applying his talents to quackery, he protested that "it will be seen that it is a very creditable thing to invent a killing machine, and nothing less than a disgrace to invent an apparatus to prevent human suffering".He also invented a curling iron, an apparatus for demagnetising watches, magno-electric machines, devices to prevent the rolling of ships, eyelet and riveting machines, aircraft artillery, an aerial torpedo gun, coffee substitutes, and various oil, steam, and gas engines.

 A large furniture factory had repeatedly burned down, and Maxim was consulted on how to prevent a recurrence.
 As a result, Maxim invented the first automatic fire sprinkler.
 It would douse the areas that were on fire, and it would report the fire to the fire station.
 Maxim was unable to sell the idea elsewhere, but when the patent expired the idea was used.

-Maxim developed and installed the first electric lights in a New York City building (the Equitable Life Building (New York City) at 120 Broadway) in the late 1870s.
+Maxim developed and installed the first electric lights in a New York City building (the Equitable Life Building at 120 Broadway) in Manhattan in the late 1870s.
+In 1878 he cofounded United States Electric Lighting Company together with Edward Weston to commercialize his designs.

 However, he was involved in several lengthy patent disputes with Thomas Edison over his claims to the lightbulb.
 One of these actions regarded the incandescent bulb, for which Maxim claimed that Edison was credited by means of his better understanding of patenting law.
 Maxim claimed that an employee of his had falsely patented the invention under his own name, and that Edison proved the employee's claim to be false, knowing that patent law would mean the invention would become public property, allowing Edison to manufacture the lightbulb without crediting Maxim as the true inventor.